Best daily deals

 Frequently asked questions about the JBL Quantum 350 Wireless?

 The JBL Quantum 600 is another wireless gaming headset with the option for wired connectivity.
 Unlike the Quantum 350 Wireless which has a USB cable for wired playback, the Quantum 600 has a 3.5mm connection option.
 Interestingly, the Quantum 600 has a less consistent frequency response compared to the Quantum 350 Wireless.
-You’re unlikely to notice the midrange dip too much while gaming but will hear it in music with the Quantum 600.
+You’re unlikely to notice the midrange dip too much while gaming, but you will hear it in music with the Quantum 600.

 The build quality of the Quantum 600 is a bit more robust than the Quantum 350, specifically the headband padding, and the drivers are larger (50mm compared to 40mm).
 With the more solid build and larger drivers comes a heavier weight (346g compared to 252g).
 You can buy the Quantum 600 for $104 at Amazon.